Security at Xylar

-Xylar Health handles protected health information (PHI) for independent mental-health practices.
+Xylar handles protected health information (PHI) for independent clinics across physical therapy, mental health, and primary care.
 Security, privacy, and compliance are core product concerns, not afterthoughts.
 This page summarizes our current posture and what's in progress.

 Xylar is not a crisis response service.
 In an emergency, patients should call or text 988, or 911 for a medical emergency.

-- HIPAA-eligible infrastructure.
+- HIPAA-eligible cloud.
 Xylar runs on AWS HIPAA-eligible services.
 All PHI is encrypted at rest (AES-256) and in transit (TLS 1.2+).

 - Append-only audit trail.
 Every access to PHI is logged with user, action, resource, and timestamp.
 Logs are append-only and exportable on request.

 - Tenant isolation.
-Each practice's data is logically isolated per account.
+Each clinic's data is logically isolated per account.
 Multi-location practices get per-location isolation under a single parent account.

 - Least-privilege access.
 Engineers do not routinely access PHI.
 Production access is gated, auditable, and justified in writing.